SCLA students experience a respectful, inclusive environment that fosters learning, personal growth, and friendship.

 It is our hope that these and other events will provide an enjoyable outlet for the students as well as opportunities to exercise responsible behavior.

 Standardized tests are taken by students in grades 9-11 each Fall.
-Grades 9-10 take the ACT Aspire.
-Grade 11 takes the PSAT as a preview for the SAT and ACT college entrance exams and to qualify for National Merit scholarships.
+Grades 9-10 take the Pre-ACT in October.
+Grade 11 has the option to take the PSAT as a preview for the SAT and ACT college entrance exams and to qualify for National Merit scholarships.
+Some 10th graders choose to take the ACT in place of the Pre-ACT.

 Students come to St. Croix Lutheran Academy with a variety of gifts and talents.
 The Learning Resource Center (LRC) was established to support students with learning differences for academic success within the inclusive classroom setting.
 The LRC provides academic support through directed study halls, instruction in study skills, and test-taking support.